 \section{Related Work}

-\mypara{Tokens identification.} In previous work, there are mainly two approaches for token identification: behavior based approach and interface based approach.

-In behavior based approach, there is the assumption that a token contract has a data structure that maps addresses to the quantity of token they own and a function to transfer tokens.
-Chen et al.~\cite{chen2019tokenscope} observe the EVM execution trace to identify in smart contracts data structure that identify the bookkeeping of a token.
-They also detect inconsistencies between the actual behavior of the token and the actions indicated by standard interfaces, and the behaviors suggested by standard events.

-In interface oriented approach, that is the approach that we take in this work, the aim is to identifiy tokens that are compliant with specific interfaces (e.g ERC20 interface).
-Thus, the approach consist in locating in the smart contract bytecode the functions and events they implement.
+\mypara{Tokens identification.} In previous work, there are mainly two token identification approaches: behavior-based and interface-based.
+The behavior-based method assumes that a token contract maps addresses to the number of tokens owned and contains a function to transfer tokens.
+Chen et al.~\cite{chen2019tokenscope} follow this approach, analyzing the EVM execution path to find smart contracts data structures that indicate the bookkeeping of a token.
+The interface-based approach, the technique we take in this work, aims to find tokens that conform to specific interfaces (e.g., the ERC20 interface).
+This method involves discovering the implemented functions within the smart contract bytecode.
 Several works use this approach~\cite{di2021identification, victor2019measuring, chen2020traveling}.
-Frowis et al~\cite{frowis2019detecting} combine both approaches and compare their performances.
-They demonstrated that they are able to detect 99\% of the tokens in their ground truth dataset using the interface based.
+Frowis et al.~\cite{frowis2019detecting} proved that the interface-based technique could detect 99\% of the tokens in their ground truth dataset.